 Successful joint replacement surgery takes more than a brilliant surgeon, a dedicated team and a patient with a can-do attitude.
 It takes having the most advanced equipment out there.
+Our team of surgeons is among the most qualified in the region performing minimally invasive robotically assisted MAKO surgeries.

 At Ochsner, Mako Partial and Total Knee Replacement and Total Hip Replacement are enabled by a surgeon-controlled robotic arm system.
 With Mako, Ochsner surgeons can place the artificial joint in the optimal position with greater accuracy.
 The right positioning ensures better function and joint longevity.
 These procedures enable patients to have faster healing and less pain.